mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2019/2019-09-28-udon-noodle-stir-fry-with-mixed-beans/index.md

 ---
-blog: shalveena.com
+title: "Udon Noodle Stir Fry with Mixed Beans"
+date: "2019-09-28"
 categories:
-- recipes
+  - "recipes"
-coverImage: img_0215.jpg
+coverImage: "img_0215.jpg"
-date: "2019-09-28"
-title: Udon Noodle Stir Fry with Mixed Beans
 ---

 My poor wife had to work very long hours one day last week and so I got command of the kitchen again.
 I cooked up something _interesting_ since I wanted to use both udon noodles and beans.
 Anyway, it didn't taste all too bad and thus I present here without further ado the recipe: